- How Sleep Works

 Many manufacturers use multi-ply yarn and count each strand in the thread which can inflate thread count by three to four times, misleading consumers.
 The best sheets are made from single ply yarns.

-Fabric softener and dryer sheets are not recommended nor needed since high-quality bamboo sheets are soft by nature.
-Chemicals can break down the bamboo fibers decreasing the lifespan of your sheets.
-Recommended washing is every one to two weeks in cold water, washed separately.
+Fabric softener and dryer sheets are not recommended nor needed, since high-quality sheets made of bamboo-based material are already quite soft.
+Chemicals can break down the bamboo cellulose fibers and shorten the lifespan of the sheets.
+Our recommendation: separate the sheets from other items and wash in cold water every one to two weeks.

 Mild liquid detergent (not powder) is preferable.
-High heat damages the fibers so if you can line dry your bamboo sheets, that is best.
-If that’s too much hassle, tumble dry on low but not until completely dry.
-Bamboo sheets may wrinkle so if you iron them, do it on a low setting.
+High heat damages the fibers, so line drying is considered the best option for these sheets.
+If this creates too much hassle, owners may tumble dry the sheets on low and remove them once they are completely dry.
+Bamboo-based sheets may wrinkle; iron on a low setting only.